LemmySmackett/LemmySmackettCom/content/stories/mature/bende_and_tuckit_support.md

 mature: true
 extreme: false
 ---
-"Hello, you've reached the technical support line for Bende & TuckIt, a subsidiary of Absolute Assurance Shanzhai.
+Hello, you've reached the technical support line for Bende & TuckIt, a subsidiary of Absolute Assurance Shanzhai.
 This is David speaking.
 Please state your name and the product you're calling about today."

 "Uh, hi, I'm Cheryl.
 Cheryl Carlyle."